Published On: May 12 2013 12:30:59 AM CDTUpdated On: May 13 2016 01:00:00 AM CDT

-2013: Psychologist, TV personality and columnist Joyce Brothers, who pioneered the television advice show and was called the mother of media psychology, dies of respiratory failure at age 85 in Fort Lee, N.J.
+2013: Psychologist, TV personality and columnist Joyce Brothers, who pioneered the television advice show and was called the mother of media psychology, dies of respiratory failure at age 85 in Fort Lee, New Jersey.

 2012: Bass player, songwriter, record producer and actor Donald "Duck" Dunn, known for his 1960s recordings with Booker T. & the M.G.'s and as a session bassist for Stax Records, dies in his sleep at the age of 70 in Tokyo, Japan.
 Dunn also played in recording sessions for everyone from Eric Clapton to Bob Dylan and Otis Redding to Stevie Nicks and was a regular member of Dan Aykroyd and John Belushi's Blues Brothers Band, appearing as himself in both "Blues Brothers" movies.

-2011: NHL left winger Derek Boogaard, who played six seasons combined for the Minnesota Wild and the New York Rangers, dies in Minneapolis, Minn., at age 28 from an accidental drug and alcohol overdose while recovering from a concussion.
+2011: NHL left winger Derek Boogaard, who played six seasons combined for the Minnesota Wild and the New York Rangers, dies in Minneapolis, Minnesota, at age 28 from an accidental drug and alcohol overdose while recovering from a concussion.
 A posthumous examination of his brain found he had suffered from the degenerative brain condition chronic traumatic encephalopathy.
-Boogaard, who is seen here (at left) fighting with Toronto Maple Leafs forward Colton Orr during a 2010 game, was known primarily as a fighter and enforcer throughout his career, making him a fan favorite.
+Boogaard, who is seen here in December 2010, was known primarily as a fighter and enforcer throughout his career, making him a fan favorite.

-1995: Thirty-two-year-old British mother Alison Hargreaves becomes the first woman to conquer Mount Everest without oxygen or the help of Sherpas.
+1995: 32-year-old British mother Alison Hargreaves becomes the first woman to conquer Mount Everest without oxygen or the help of Sherpas.

 1994: Johnny Carson appears on "Late Show with David Letterman" in what would prove to be his last television appearance.
 After emerging from behind the curtain to a standing ovation, Carson requested to sit behind Letterman's desk, did so for a few moments as the audience continued to cheer and applaud, and then left the stage without saying a word to the audience.